 The answer is by targeting long-tail keywords.

 In this post, we’ll explore what they are, why they’re so powerful, and how you can take advantage of them.

-What you will learn today is extremely important but if you’re in a rush at the moment, don’t sweat it!
+If you’re in a rush at the moment, don’t sweat it!
 You can always pin this post and come back to these Instagram marketing tips later.

 What Are Long-Tail Keywords?